Electronic intelligence

 Spy flights took off from Oranienburg, a base situated a few kilometres north of the French occupation zone, and followed

 the West-Berlin borders in a clockwise direction.
-Data about the allied communications systems were collected and various
+Data about the Allied communications systems were collected and various

 military communication and listening equiments were photographed as well from the rear cabin window.